kartikkumar18/Credit-and-Debit-Card-Payment-Form/README.md

-# Credit-and-Debit-Card-Payment-Form
+Credit-and-Debit-Card-Payment-Form
-Credit-and-Debit-Card-Payment-Form created using HTML and CSS
+This is a simple credit and debit card form created using HTML and CSS.
+The form is designed to capture the user's card details and is ideal for use in e-commerce or payment processing webpages.